tryzealot/docs-legacy/docs/en/deployment.md

 ## Install on Docker

-In the principle of one-click installation, but reality is often harsh, Zealot configuration is dependent on ENV environment variables, you need to configure it and then execute the one-click deployment generation script.
+In the principle of one-click installation, but reality is often harsh, Zealot configuration is dependent on `ENV` environment variables, you need to configure it and then execute the one-click deployment generation script.

-First you need to clone the [deployment script](https://github.com/tryzealot/zealot-docker.git), After entering the `zealot-docker` directory, you need to open the `example.env` file to configure the necessary parameters and then you can directly execute `. /deploy.sh` script.
+First you need to clone the [deployment script](https://github.com/tryzealot/zealot-docker.git), After entering the `zealot-docker` directory, you need to open the `example.env` file to configure the necessary parameters and then you can directly execute `./deploy.sh` script.

-> By default, the administrator account: `admin@zealot.com` and password `ze@l0t`
+> By default, the administrator account: `admin@zealot.com` and password `ze@l0t` (you can change it)
 > and some demo applications will be generated.

 ```bash